Base Tools

 1844674.

-If compiled as part of a web app (with emscripten) emp_assert
+If compiled as part of a web app (with emscripten) emp_assert: will

 automatically use the JavaScript Alert function to indicate any assert